 Under the TradeConnect platform, trades are automatically executed through smart contracts which are based on external sources and impartial information.
 Individuals will also have the chance to trade with each other, and all participants will have “full control of their money.”

 The company claims that, in the past, investors have lost their money when financial institutions have collapsed because they were unable to settle their funds.
-However, TradeConnect claims that using ThinkCoin as a settlement method would mean the risk of this happening again in the future would be “substantially reduced” because of the near-instant nature of trades.
+However, TradeConnect claims its settlement method means the risk of this happening again in the future would be “substantially reduced” because of the near-instant nature of trades.

 “Vastly lowering the cost of trading”

-According to TradeConnect, its wallet will initially support ThinkCoin, Bitcoin, Bitcoin Cash, Ethereum, Monero, Dash and Litecoin.
+According to TradeConnect, its wallet will initially support Bitcoin, Bitcoin Cash, Ethereum, Monero, Dash and Litecoin.